lhindman/classroom-sync/README.md

 5. Enable API access for Canvas user account and store token in OS keyring.
 Details are provided below

 ## Installation Notes
-This tool requires python3.8 and the corresponding pip utility.
+This tool requires a minimum of python version 3.8 and the corresponding pip utility.
 You can confirm you are running the correct versions using the following commands:
 ```
 Last login: Sun Sep  3 10:30:02 on ttys001
 (base) platypus@sa-angreal classroom-sync % which python3